jump-dev/MOIPaperBenchmarks/README.md

 Note that you must run the Python version first, since it makes a temporary file with the CVXPY results that is used by the Julia script to build the Latex table.

+## Notes

+Running this benchmark requires a large amount of RAM.
+In practice, we found that even machines with 16 GB of RAM ended up swapping to the detriment of performance.
+To avoid this issue, we used a machine with 250 GB of RAM.